-\textbf{Results on the COMP-Track.} In order to verify the different techniques in the proposed composition route RSSN, we conducted ablation studies on several variants of RSSN: 1) only using the simulation of large-aperture effect, denoting ``w/ blur''; 2) only removing foreground and background noise, denoting ``w/ denoise''; 3) only adding noise on the composite images, denoting ``w/ noise''; and 4) using all the techniques in RSSN, denoting ``w/ RSSN''.
+To verify the different techniques in the proposed composition route RSSN, we conducted ablation studies on several variants of RSSN, including 1) only using the simulation of large-aperture effect, denoting ``w/ blur''; 2) only removing foreground and background noise, denoting ``w/ denoise''; 3) only adding noise on the composite images, denoting ``w/ noise''; and 4) using all the techniques in RSSN, denoting ``w/ RSSN''.
 We used the BG-20k for sampling background images in these experiments.
-The results are summarized at the bottom of Table~\ref{tab:gfm_ablation_study}. \textbf{First}, compared with the baseline model listed in the first row, which was trained using the composite images by alpha-blending, each technique in the proposed composition route is helpful to improve the matting performance in terms of all the metrics. \textbf{Second}, simulation of large-aperture effect and adding noise on the composite images are more effective than denoising. \textbf{Third}, different techniques are complementary to each other that they contribute to the best performance achieved by RSSN collaboratively.
+The results are summarized in the bottom rows of Table~\ref{tab:gfm_ablation_study}. \textbf{First}, compared with the baseline model listed in the first row, which was trained using the composite images by alpha-blending, each technique in the proposed composition route is helpful to improve the matting performance in terms of all the metrics. \textbf{Second}, simulation of large-aperture effect and adding noise on the composite images are more effective than denoising. \textbf{Third}, different techniques are complementary to each other in that they contribute to the best performance achieved by RSSN collaboratively.